r4d1n/photographyistechnology/_posts/2016-12-02-richter-256-colors.md

 Beyond its formal attractiveness, this painting appeals to me intellectually because it was produced by way of an algorithm, but one which was executed manually by the painter instead of by a computer.

-256 is a common number in computing; base-2 numbers are prevalent because ultimately, beneath many interlocking layers of abstraction, it all reduces down to the binary representation of boolean logic in bits moving through buses.
+256 is a common number in computing; base-2 numbers are prevalent because ultimately, beneath many interlocking layers of abstraction, it all reduces down to binary representations of the Boolean states of bits.

-Last spring I read Andrew Hodgen’s biography of Alan Turing, which includes within the story of one man’s life a short history of early computers and the theoretical developments in math and physics which made them possible.
-The thesis there seems to be that the whole revolution of electronics and networks that we are still witnessing today was made possible by the desperate situation of the Allied governments in World War II.
+Last spring I read Andrew Hodgen’s biography of Alan Turing, which covers as part of the story of one man’s life a short history of early computers and the theoretical developments in math and physics which made them possible.
+The thesis seems to be that the whole revolution of electronics and networks was made possible by the desperate situation of the Allied governments in World War II.
 At the cusp of annihilation, the British were forced to cast off assumptions of how their whole society and government operated; they had to reorganize completely in order to achieve innovations such as the breaking of the German Enigma codes.
 This meant allowing eccentric characters like Turing and totally out there ideas like thinking machines to become central to state run projects.

 In a time of absolute crisis, imagination became more credible than in "normal" periods.
 People who worked in abstract fields like computability theory offered insights that were crucial to a struggle for survival.
 This altered rigid organizations and opened minds, so that in the ensuing years base-2 numbers could help change everything.